My first experience with a psychiatrist was when I was 17 and got diagnosed with clinical depression.

 The only good thing I got from her were antidepressants but my New Age beliefs made me stop taking them after only a few months.

-Afterwards, I kept to myself and fell even deeper in the supernatural/spiritual hole that made my condition even more serious.
+Afterwards, I kept to myself and fell even deeper into the supernatural/spiritual hole that made my condition even more serious.
 After all, if you don’t treat clinical depression your brain actually starts getting worse and you lose all sight of the progress that could be made.

 It took 7 years until I was willing to seek professional help again and get back on pills.
 As luck would have it, rejection had to be dealt with and the psychiatrist I wanted didn’t want me.